-- the completion and achievement of a regulated Level 5 occupational competence qualification - the 15 standards required by the Care Quality Commission (as set out in the Care Certificate) - level 2 maths and English
+- the completion and achievement of a regulated Level 5 occupational competence qualification - the 15 standards required by the Care Quality Commission (as set out in the Care Certificate) - achievement of level 2 English and maths.
+If the apprentice began their apprenticeship training before their 19th birthday, they will still be subject to the mandatory requirement to study towards and achieve English and maths.
+The

-- development of a reflective journal.
+- requirements for English and maths are optional for apprentices aged 19+ at the start of their apprenticeship training. - development of a reflective journal.
 The apprentice reflects on their knowledge and skills development as well as their approach to the workplace (the values and behaviours). - regular performance reviews undertaken by the employer - study days and training courses - mentoring/buddy support - structured one to one reviews of their progress with their employer and/or training provider